aliwualk/One-Step-At-The-Time/README.md

 #  Project : [One Step at a Time](https://aliwualk.github.io/One-Step-at-a-Time/)

-Data, Statistics, Football, Science, Python in none particular order.
+Data, Statistics, Football, Science, Python in no particular order.

 - - -